 $ sudo vim /etc/apt/sources.list

-If you are a root or sudo user, but you still can't open the file for writing.
-Then, you can try to exit the file and check if the "I" command locks it.
+If you're a root or sudo user but still can't open a file for writing, try exiting the file and check if the "I" command locks it.

 Step 1.
 Find the file with this command: